Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 <a name="encrypt_mtd"></a>
 # Types of Encryption Methods

 <a name="substitution"></a>
 ## Substitution Ciphers
+The ciphers under this category of "substitution" replaces each letter, in a way the identity of the letters change.

 <a name="monoalphabetic"></a>
 ### Monoalphabetic Ciphers
 Generally, a simple one-to-one mapping of letters is used.
 For example, each 'A' in the plaintext is replaced by the same letter in the ciphertext.